moonstoneminarets/website/content/pages/home.md

 slug: index
 ---

+## About

+Moonstone Minarets is a one-man publishing house run by [Ashiq Alibhai](https://ashiqalibhai.com).
+We publish Islamic fantasy and sci-fi, and occasionally non-fiction.
+You can find out more about why Moonstone Minarets exists at our [about page](about.html).

 ## Jannah Journies

 [Jannah Journies](/jannah-journeys.html) are wholesome, faith-inspired audio stories that spark young imaginations and nurture Islamic values, one captivating tale at a time.